10buttons/awedio/README.md

 - [esp32][awedio_esp32] - For esp32 microcontrollers using
   esp-idf.
 Implemented in its [own crate][awedio_esp32].

-Backends are implemented by pulling samples from the [`Renderer`][crate::manager::Renderer].
+Backends are implemented by pulling samples from the [Renderer].

 ## Cargo Features

 - `async`: Enable async features that depend on [tokio-sync](https://docs.rs/tokio/latest/tokio/sync/index.html)
 - `cpal`: Enable the [cpal] backend.
-- `wav`: Enable Wav file decoding using [Hound](https://crates.io/crates/hound)
+- `wav`: Enable Wav file decoding using [Hound](https://docs.rs/hound)
-- `mp3`: Enable mp3 file decoding using [rmp3](https://crates.io/crates/rmp3)
+- `mp3`: Enable mp3 file decoding using [rmp3](https://docs.rs/rmp3)

 By default all features are enabled.
 Depending libraries should disable default features.

 ## Motivation

-Built for creating activities for [10 Buttons](https://www.10Buttons.com), a a screen-less tablet for kids.
+Built for creating activities for [10 Buttons](https://www.10Buttons.com), a screen-less tablet for kids.
 Purposefully kept generic to be usable in other contexts.

 ## Alternatives and Inspiration